 How Much Do You Charge?

-Fair Fee Legal Services offers the best value bankruptcy filing fee in Las Vegas.
-For only $799, you receive the best of the best for less.
-We have over 50 years of law experience and offer the exact same process as any other bankruptcy firm in the city, but we do it at a much lower rate.
+Fair Fee Legal Services offers the best bankruptcy value in Las Vegas.
+Starting with just $0 down, you receive the best of the best for less.
+We have over 25 years of combined law experience and offer the exact same process as other bankruptcy attorneys in the city, but we do it at a much lower rate.

-$799 retains Fair Fee Legal Services as your attorney to take the stress out of filing for bankruptcy.
+$0 down and affordable monthly payments retains Fair Fee Legal Services as your Las Vegas bankruptcy attorneys and takes the stress out of filing for bankruptcy.
 With our 3 Step Bankruptcy Program, we make the process simple and affordable.
-Call us at (702) 703-3333 for the best bankruptcy filing fee in Las Vegas and the start of a debt free, care free life.
+Call or text us at (702) 703-3333 for the best bankruptcy value in Las Vegas and the start of a debt free, care free life.

 Do You Offer Payment Plans?

-Call Fair Fee Legal Services today at (702) 703-3333 to get started on a future free of debt.
+Contact a bankruptcy lawyer at Fair Fee Legal Services by calling us at (702) 703-3333 to get started on a future free of debt.
 We provide you with the best bankruptcy filing service in Las Vegas at the most affordable rate in the city.